mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

 ### Display venues dataframe after assigning the correct neighbourhood
 **Note**: As reported almost half of neighbourhood of all venues has been corrected.
-This is due to the fact<br>
-that the Foursquare API endpoint "explore" only accepts a radius from a central point, which can lead to a venue<br>
-being outside of the neighbourhood.
+This is due to the fact that the Foursquare API endpoint "explore" only accepts a radius from a central point, which can lead to a venue being outside of the neighbourhood.
 76 venues where entirely outside of the neighbourhoods and have been removed